Skip to main content

 Recovery Patterns We See in the Data

-The 3-year growth trend in the DataScore is effectively a recovery metric for the post-pandemic era.
-Schools with the strongest positive trends are those recovering fastest from pandemic losses.
+Looking at proficiency rate changes over time is effectively a recovery metric for the post-pandemic era.
+Districts showing the strongest improvement in EDFacts proficiency data are those recovering fastest from pandemic losses.
 Three patterns emerge:

 Pattern 1: Full Recovery